A Simple Step-by-Step Guide to Investing

 Dollar Cost Averaging vs. Lump Sum Investing

-Dollar cost averaging is where you invest the same amount of money each month.
-For example, every month you invest $100 into an S&P 500 index fund.
+Dollar-cost averaging is where you invest the same amount of money each month.
+For example, every month, you invest $100 into an S&P 500 index fund.
 When shares are more expensive, you buy fewer of them.

 When they’re lower, you buy more.
 That keeps you from overreacting to market swings.
 It helps keep your investment momentum going.

-Investing a large lump sum may make sense when you have to meet a big investment minimum like $3,000 for a Vanguard mutual fund.
+Lump-sum investing is making a large one-time investment.
+For instance, you invest a Christmas bonus or money you’ve saved up for several months.
+Investing a large lump sum may make sense when you have to meet a big investment minimum of $3,000 for a Vanguard mutual fund.

 Before you know it, you never invest.
 Or, you invest at a market peak right before share prices drop sharply.